Pedrojok01/CryptoCats/README.md

 - Removed ethers.js in favor of Viem to follow Wagmi's updates;
 - Refactored many components with new customs hooks;
 - Moved the frontend app into its own folder for better readability and easier deployment;
-- Removed all deps related to hardhat / contracts development and moved them to the hardhat folder;
+- Removed all dependencies related to hardhat/contracts development and moved them to the hardhat folder;
-- Upgrade all deps to latest versions;
+- Upgrade all dependencies to the latest versions;
 - Add favicons;

+#### Dec 2022

+CryptoCats Revisited.
+No more vanilla JS (which, despite being a huge mess, was quite an achievement in itself nonetheless), but a fast & modern app built with Hardhat (smart contracts) / Next.js (front-end) / ChakhraUI (components) / Wagmi (Web3) instead.

 ## Description

-Decentralized application (Dapp) deployed on Goerli, but compatible with all EVM networks.
+Decentralized application (Dapp) deployed on Sepolia, but compatible with all EVM networks.
 Initially built as a part of the programming course: Ethereum Dapp Programming on [academy.moralis.io](https://academy.moralis.io/courses/ethereum-dapp-programming).

 Try it yourself: [crypto-cats.netlify.app/](https://crypto-cats.netlify.app/)